 - (i) Whether the FCO has established appropriate policies, procedures, etc. to identify and manage operational risks.
 Whether the FCO examines them periodically, and reviews them as necessary.
+Whether the board of directors endorses such policies, procedures, etc., and clearly defines the roles and responsibilities for addressing operational risk.
 Also, whether the FCO has implemented specific measures to reduce operational risks. - (ii) Whether the FCO has sufficient processing capacity to achieve a certain level of service in consideration of the volume of administrative processes, etc. expected in the future. - (iii) In cases where the FCO outsources part of its administrative processes to service providers or other third parties or relies on them, whether the FCO confirms that the outsource fulfills the requirements that would have to be met if such processes were carried out by the FCO itself. - (iv) Whether the FCO has specified a policy and procedures for selecting the business operations to be outsourced and the contractors to outsource them to, and concluded a contract and developed a control environment that enables sufficient management of such contractors.